BNC Connector: Complete Guide to Bayonet Coaxial Connectors

 Standard Configurations

-• Male connector: center pin, found on cables and outputs.
+• Male connector: center pin, used on cables and outputs.

-• Female connector: recessed contact, common for equipment inputs.
+• Female connector: recessed contact, common on equipment inputs.

-• Available as straight or right-angle plugs for tight spaces.
+• Available as straight or right-angle versions for tight spaces.

 Panel and Bulkhead Mounting

 Bulkhead connectors use a hex nut for chassis mounting.
-Some offer DC isolation between shell and chassis to prevent interference.
+Some offer DC isolation between shell and chassis to manage grounding and interference.

 Specialized Variants